jamessynge/TinyAlpacaServer/README.md

     parameters or headers that are too large), so that we don't *have* to close the connection, which will make testing easier.

-*   Collapse `Literal` and `ProgmemStringView` into a single class, or at least into layered classes, i.e. `ProgmemString` for just the core feature of holding a pointer to a PROGMEM string and its length, and `LiteralView` with facilities like those in `Literal` and `StringView`, including the printTo function, but probably without inheritance from `Printable`.
+*   Collapse `mcucore::Literal` and `mcucore::ProgmemStringView` into a single
+    class, or at least into layered classes, i.e. `mcucore::ProgmemString` for just the core feature of holding a pointer to a PROGMEM string and its length, and `LiteralView` with facilities like those in `mcucore::Literal` and `mcucore::StringView`, including the printTo function, but probably without inheritance from `Printable`.

 *   Support copying literal strings into stack variables for temporary needs.
-    For example, use a template class with a field of type char[N], where N is the length of the literal (without a terminating NUL), copy the literal into the field at construction time, and provide the ability to construct a StringView from it.
+    For example, use a template class with a field of type char[N], where N is the length of the literal (without a terminating NUL), copy the literal into the field at construction time, and provide the ability to construct a mcucore::StringView from it.

 *   Normalize string comparison support so that we can have fewer types of strings or more templated comparison functions.